-- 1. Three, five, or 10 years of consecutive monthly performance data - 2.
-Quarterly holdings for each star rating period.
-(The last quarter-end portfolio is not required for that production period.) - 3.
-Provider firm must be GIPS-compliant OR the provider must have \$10 billion-plus in 1940 Act-regulated vehicles. - 4.
-Only 18 months of preactivation performance will be allowed for star rating calculation.
-Examples of this guardrail are as follows: - A. For Production Schedule January 2022 (Using MRAR data ended 12/31/2021): Model A submitted five years' worth of preactivation performance and was activated in our database on 7/1/2020.
-It is now eligible to receive a star rating as the 18-month preactivation performance + the 18-month postactivation performance satisfy the 36-month requirement. - B. For Production Schedule January 2022 (Using MRAR data ended 12/31/2021): Model B submitted 20 years' worth of preactivation performance and was activated in our database on 9/1/2020.
-It is not eligible to receive a star rating as the 18-month preactivation performance + the 16-month postactivation performance do not satisfy the 36-month requirement. - 5.
-Models may receive an exception to the 18-month rule if a model is tied to a rated SMA by Morningstar Strategyld.
+- 1) Consecutive monthly returns for any of the applicable rating periods. - Quarterly holdings for each star rating period.
+(The last quarter-end portfolio is not required for that production period.) - 3) Provider firm must be GIPS-compliant OR the provider must have \$10 billion-plus in 1940 Actregulated vehicles. - Only 18 months of pre-activation performance will be allowed for star rating calculation.
+Examples of this guardrail are as follows: - A) For Production Schedule January 2022 (Using MRAR data ended 12/31/2021): Model A submitted five years' worth of pre-activation performance and was activated in our database on 7/1/2020.
+It is now eligible to receive a star rating as the 18-month pre-activation performance plus the 18-month post-activation performance satisfy the 36-month requirement. - B) For Production Schedule January 2022 (Using MRAR data ended 12/31/2021): Model B submitted 20 years' worth of pre-activation performance and was activated in our database on 9/1/2020.
+It is not eligible to receive a star rating as the 18-month pre-activation performance plus the 16-month post-activation performance do not satisfy the 36-month requirement. - 5) Models may receive an exception to the 18-month rule if a model is tied to a rated SMA by Morningstar Strategyld.
 In this case, a model's performance back to the start date of the SMA is allowed.
-Example of this guardrail is as follows: - A. In the above example 4b, if this model were tied by Strategyld to a rated SMA with an inception date of 1/1/2001, the model would be eligible for a three, five, and 10-year star rating for January 2022 production.
+An example of this guardrail is as follows: - A) In the above example 4B, if that model is tied by Strategyld to a rated SMA with an inception date of 1/1/2001, the model would be eligible for a three-, five-, and 10-year star rating for January 2022 production.